DanNixon/sine2020_software_guidelines_paper/report.md

 to provide your software and documentation in other languages at compile/build time.

+To assist in maintaining code quality static analysis tools should be employed.
+There are a plethora of static analysis tools available for pretty much every language.
+Clang and Pylint are two of the most common for C++ and Python respectively.

+A lot of tools are available as standalone packages that you simply install, run and get back a report in whatever format that tool supports.
+Some tools are also available as a cloud service that is triggered by new code being pushed to your remote repository.

+For a wider selection of the available tools it is worth looking over the selection on Awesome Static Analysis (https://github.com/mre/awesome-static-analysis), a community curated list of static analysis tools.

 ### Issues and work planning

 A means of tracking work to be done on a software project is essential.
 This is